Teykowo/Reinforcement-Learning-Hunter/README.md

 # Reinforcement-Learning-Hunter
-A robot trained in Unity with reinforcement learning to hunt lionfish, an invasive species in some places of the world.
+A robot trained to hunt lionfish, an invasive species in some places of the world, using Unity and reinforcement learning.